xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 The SPF record tells other mail servers what servers are allowed to send mail for your domain.

 The following is what I often use.
 It says that servers with a A or MX record for the domain is valid but none other.
-If you are using other external services to send e.g. news letters you need to add them as well.
+If you are using other external services to send mail from your domain you need to add them as well.

 ~~~~
 example.com.
 3600	IN	TXT	"v=spf1 mx a -all"